What is GDPR?

 - Evaluating all customer contracts where necessary to ensure we’ve laid out a path for legal compliance for them to the best of our ability and to clearly detail our own responsibilities to avoid any possible confusion that could result in a penalty.

-Apollo will maintain a close eye on the Article 29 Working Party (the group that will be replaced by the European Data Protection Board [EDPB]) to make sure we’re aware of any new changes before May 25th.
-We are aware that laws and regulations could continue to change even after the effective date, so we will be working to continuously maintain compliance and to help our customers do the same.
+We are aware that laws and regulations could continue to change, so we will be working to continuously maintain compliance and to help our customers do the same.

 When in doubt, your best form of action is to talk to attorneys well-versed in the space or with a data specific officer.
 For all Apollo-related questions, we’re more than happy to help!